kevgo/tricorder/README.md

 # Tricorder

 Tricorder is an essential tool for AI and manual engineering.
-It downloads and runs all applicable type checkers, linters, and formatters, optimized for getting results as quickly as possible.
+It runs all automated code quality gates
+(type checkers, linters, formatters), concurrently for the fastest possible results.

 ## Demo